rizinorg/book/src/analysis/syscalls.md

 0x00018a0e sd_ble_gap_sec_info_reply
 ...
 ```
-To reduce searching time it is possible to [restrict the
+To reduce searching time it is possible to [restrict the searching](../search_bytes/configurating_the_search.md)
-searching](../search_bytes/configurating_the_search.md) range for
-only executable segments or sections with `/as @e:search.in=io.maps.x`
+range for only executable segments or sections with `/as @e:search.in=io.maps.x`

-Using the [ESIL emulation](emulation.md) rizin can print syscall arguments
+Using the [ESIL emulation](emulation.md) Rizin can print syscall arguments
 in the disassembly output.
 To enable the linear (but very rough) emulation use
 `asm.emu` configuration variable:
 ```